"What are ACE inhibitors and how do they work?

 What should I avoid while taking benazepril (Lotensin)?

-Avoid drinking alcohol.
-It can further lower your blood pressure and may increase some of the side effects of benazepril.
+Drinking alcohol can further lower your blood pressure and may increase certain side effects of benazepril.

 Do not use salt substitutes or potassium supplements while taking benazepril, unless your doctor has told you to.